Skip to Content

 The previous two example sentences were in the passé composé, a commonly used French past tense.

-These final two examples use the expression tant pis pour toi/vous, which translates literally to “so much worse for you”.
-The underlying meaning of this expression is almost “that’s your problem” or “tough”.
+These final two examples use the expression tant pis pour toi (or vous), which can translate loosely to “that’s your problem” or “tough”.

 Vous ne venez pas demain ?
 Tant pis pour vous !
 C’est pas mon problème !

 You’re not coming tomorrow?
-That’s too bad for you!
+Tough!
 It’s not my problem!

 Si tu ne bosses pas avant l’examen tant pis pour toi !
 Tu risques de redoubler l’an prochain !